We can be smarter with the way we spend this money, by investing in stronger communities.

 Justice Reinvestment - What is it?

-We know that many offenders come from, and return to, a small number of disadvantaged communities.
-Justice Reinvestment shifts some of the money allocated for future imprisonment costs back into these high-needs communities to fund programs and services which address the underlying causes of crime in these areas.
-Emphasis is placed on building healthy communities not just rehabilitating or mentoring individual offenders, although this too has its place.
+Many offenders come from, and return to, a small number of disadvantaged communities.
+Justice Reinvestment shifts some of the money allocated for future imprisonment to these high-needs communities to fund programs which address the underlying causes of crime.

 What Justice Reinvestment is NOT

 Justice Reinvestment is not about getting rid of prisons all together.
 Prisons will always be needed to protect the community from serious and dangerous offenders.
-Justice Reinvestment must also not be used as a cover for de--investment in already underfunded prison service and programs.
-Providing an appropriate level of in-prison treatment, education and vocational training is essential if we are to break the cycle of re-offending that has led to our prisons being described as a revolving door.
-Nor is it a short-term, one-size-fits-all, top-down approach.
-It requires multi-partisan support & a collaborative partnership between government and community.
+It sits alongside in-prison programs and does not replace them.
+Providing appropriate levels of treatment, education and vocational training is essential to break the cycle of re-offending.

 Time for new thinking in Australia